The Ignatian Literary Magazine

 There are presently no open calls for submissions.

-The Ignatian Literary Magazine is the University of San Francisco's student-run literary journal, founded during the 1910-1911 school year.
-Over the years, the Ignatian has appeared in a multitude of iterations, ranging from a lit mag/alumni magazine/sports report to a quarterly publication for the work of students, faculty and staff.
+Ignatian Literary Magazine is University of San Francisco's official literary journal, founded during the 1910-11 school year, and run by students.
+Over the years, Ignatian has appeared in a multitude of iterations, ranging from an alumni magazine to an annual yearbook.
+Read more about our history here.

 Currently, we publish a collection of poetry, fiction, creative nonfiction, and art (including photography) from Bay Area residents and beyond.
 We are currently accepting submissions for Volume 35, which will be published as a print issue in Spring 2023.
 To read Volume 34, click here!

 Feel free to email email@example.com with any questions or concerns.